MyArtGallery

 Australian art galleries with aboriginal & torres strait islander art

-Aboriginal and Torres Strait Islander art represents one of the world's oldest continuous artistic traditions, with origins stretching back tens of thousands of years.
-This art form encompasses far more than decoration or craft—it is a sophisticated visual language through which First Nations peoples communicate Dreaming narratives, record country and landscape, document spiritual knowledge, and maintain cultural continuity across generations.
-Each artwork tells stories of connection to land, ancestor beings, and the interconnectedness of all living things within the spiritual and physical landscape of Australia.
+Aboriginal and Torres Strait Islander art is one of the world's oldest continuous artistic traditions, with origins stretching back tens of thousands of years.
+It's far more than decoration.
+It's a sophisticated visual language that First Nations peoples use to communicate Dreaming narratives, record country and landscape, document spiritual knowledge, and keep culture alive across generations.
+Each artwork tells stories about connection to land, ancestor beings, and how all living things fit together spiritually and physically in Australia.

 Nicholls, Canberra